LucaRoldo98/messaging-API/README.md

         "email": "user@example.com"
       }
       ```
     This registers a user with the provided email address.
-The API will raise a HTTPException if an users already exists with the same email.
+The API will raise a HTTPException if a users already exists with the same email.

 2. **Send a message**:

     To send a message, the sender and recipient must both be registered users.
+    You must specify the senderID and recipientID to send a message.
+The userID is provided as response from the create user endpoint.
+To retrieve it again, you can call the GET `/user/email/{email}` endpoint, and the API will provide you the userID.

     - Method: `POST`
     - Endpoint: `/messages/`
     - Payload: